NREL/resstock/docs/source/hpxml_to_openstudio.rst

 .. math:: System Losses Fraction = 1.0 - (1.0 - 0.14) \cdot (1.0 - (1.0 - 0.995^{(CurrentYear - YearModulesManufactured)}))

-If the PV system is a shared system (i.e., serving multiple dwelling units), it should be described using ``IsSharedSystem='true'``.
+The PV system may be optionally described as a shared system (i.e., serving multiple dwelling units) using ``IsSharedSystem``.
+If not provided, it is assumed to be false.
-In addition, the total number of bedrooms across all dwelling units served by the system must be entered as ``extension/NumberofBedroomsServed``.
+If provided and true, the total number of bedrooms across all dwelling units served by the system must be entered as ``extension/NumberofBedroomsServed``.
 PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms in the building.

 HPXML Appliances